Recommendations & Conclusions

 Travel operators should be legally compelled to inform travellers of the rules for personal imports from the EU into GB.
 Defra must immediately scale up its communications to the public about personal import rules and reach a much broader audience.
 Communications must explain both the rules and their purpose, such …

-Government response.
 The government partially agrees, stating existing law already requires operators to inform travellers, and Defra continues to communicate import rules, including targeted campaigns and reminders.
-However, it rejects developing a digital tool for travellers, deeming it not cost-effective, and has …
+However, it rejects developing a digital tool for travellers, deeming it not cost-effective, and has no current plans to legislate …

 6